CPP30607 Certificate III in Investigative Services

-Option 1 : Face to Face Training ( class room base / With extra work required to complete the course.
+Option 1 : Practical workshop Training ( class room base training with extra work required to complete the course.
 RPL Considerations for police officers )

-Option 2 : Distance Learning (with phone and email support/ Contact us to see if you are eligible)
+Option 2 : Distance or online Learning (with phone / skype or email support).

-Students who are enrolled in CPP30607 Certificate III in Investigative Services will be completing the course in 2 parts.
-This will involve a total of 5 days of face-to-face training.
+Students who are enrolled in CPP30607 Certificate III in Investigative Services will be completing their workshop in 2 parts.
+This will involve a total of 5 days of face-to-face practical training.

 Students will be involved in: